gravitycontained/QPL/README.md

 # Setup

 To build this library in a static way, include all files (as well as `.cpp` files) and add `#define QPLDLL_EXPORTS` to the pre-processor defines.
 This will remove the "inconsistent dll linkage" errors.
-It is build by default with SFML enabled, so you you have to include and link the [SFML](https://www.sfml-dev.org/) library in order to compile your program.
+It is build by default with SFML enabled, so you have to include and link the [SFML](https://www.sfml-dev.org/) library in order to compile your program.
+SFML can be turned off by defining `QPL_NO_SFML` as a preprocessor define.

 There are 3 defines, that, if written **before** `#include <qpl/qpl.hpp>` or defined as a preprocessor define will have a different effect.
 `QPL_USE_ALL` to use all 3 below.